 We have proposed simple Markovian analytical models for evaluating the performance of two approaches for locating mobile objects.
 One approach uses forwarders to enable communication between a source and a mobile object; in the other approach communications are ensured by a centralized server.
-Our models have been validated through simulations and extensive experiments on a LAN and on a MAN.
-In all the experiments that we have conducted, we have observed that the server yields the best performance on a LAN and the forwarders are more efficient on a MAN.
+Our models have been validated through simulations and extensive experiments over a LAN and a MAN.
+In all the experiments that we have conducted, we have observed that the server yields the best performance over a LAN and the forwarders are more efficient over a MAN.
 Using the theoretical expected response times of both schemes, we have identified the best location scheme under a wide variety of conditions.
-Concerning future work, the obvious next step is to complete the validation of the model of the location server against applications with several sources/agents.
-In the case where our model does not scale well to large number of objects (sources and agents) we will consider developing an exact model that consists in seeing the server as a vacation server, polling among the different queues.

 At last, note that our contribution in the field of code mobility is twofold.
 First, we have identified the best location scheme depending on the network conditions.
 Our conclusions are not that intuitive and they were made possible thanks to our rigorous approach.
 Second, we have shown that modeling such mechanisms is possible using rather simple techniques, thereby leaving the door open to the performance analysis of similar schemes.